-The essential dates for the eighth Shetland Wool Week are:
+The essential dates for the tenth Shetland Wool Week are:

 Please note that all ticket sales are through the The Little Box Office and we as Shetland Wool Week do not accept bookings over the phone or via email.
 Any queries about this, please email: email@example.com or visit The Little Box Office.